Crytlig/az-wrap/README.md

 # az-wrap

 Just some pretty printing and upcoming TUI work around the Azure CLI.
 Mostly developing it for fun...
-And personal usefulnes
+And personal usefulness

 Currently, only viewing and selecting a subscription is implemented.
 Very rough around the edges, and could be better in a lot of ways, but it gets the job done.